gramineproject/contrib/Curated-Apps/pytorch/base_image_helper/README.md

   on your machine.
 - File Encryption is done using `gramine-sgx-pf-crypt` tool which is part of [gramine installation](https://gramine.readthedocs.io/en/latest/quickstart.html#install-gramine).
 - Encryption key.
-We have added an encryption key in `wrap-key` file for test purpose.
+We have added an encryption key in `wrap_key` file for test purpose.

 # Base docker image creation